ami-iit/paper_sartore_2022_humanoids_ergonomic_design/README.md

 docker run --net=host --env="DISPLAY=$DISPLAY" --volume="/tmp/.X11-unix:/tmp/.X11-unix" --privileged -it sartore2022results
 ```

-⚠️ We suggest to re-activate once you have collected the results via the following command
+⚠️  Once you have collected the results, we suggest to re-activate the acess control via the following command

 ```
 xhost -